 - Further counseling continuing education

-As an online therapist, you must have excellent communication and interpersonal skills.
+As an online therapist, you must also have excellent communication and interpersonal skills.

 Joining online therapy platforms is good for therapists who are just starting to make a name for themselves.

-The downside to using such platforms is that online therapists make less money per hour and they have very little or no control over which client to work with.
+The downside to using such platforms is that online therapists make less money per hour.
+They also have very little or no control over which client to work with.

 However, by joining one or all of the platforms (below), therapists can take advantage of secure and HIPAA-compliant technology without huge investments, get marketing-done-for-them (which means they no longer have to search for clients), and benefit from the platform’s customer service helpdesk.